 You guys.
-This red lentil vegetable soup is amazing!
+This red lentil soup is amazing!

 And it’s not because I made it OR because I love soup.
 Although both are true.
-It’s because it contains lentils and NO ONE PERSON AT THE TABLE is NOTICED!
+It’s because it contains lentils and NOT ONE PERSON AT THE TABLE NOTICED!

-Even my picked eater had two servings, and that my friends, is practically unheard of.
-And a miracle.
+Even my picky eater had two servings, and that my friends, is practically unheard of.

 Feeding my family beans and legumes – without getting complaints in return – is a tall order.
 But I haven’t given up or anything.
-Cheesey Mexi Lentil Macaroni is one of the kids’ favorites (probably because it tastes similar to a Mexican-style cheeseburger helper), and the two varieties of beans in Tortilla Soup go over well too.
+Cheesy Lentil Pasta is one of the kids’ favorites (probably because it tastes like a Mexican-style cheeseburger helper), and the two varieties of beans in Tortilla Soup go over well too.

-But’s a stalemate for most recipes beyond that.
+But it’s a stalemate for most other recipes with beans.
 It’s not really that much fun to cook dinner and get questions at the table like:

 - “Does it have beans?”